-6.1 Simple phase transformations in heterogeneous mixtures
+6.1.
+Simple phase transformations in heterogeneous mixtures

 The specific features of vapor-liquid-liquid phase equilibria lead to peculiarities of the simple phase transformations in heterogeneous mixtures.
-It has been shown by Haase (1950a) that Equation (6) for open evaporation residue curves for ternary mixtures can be applied to heterogeneous mixtures when x_i refers to the overall liquid composition.
+It has been shown by Haase (1950a) that Eq.
+(6) for open evaporation residue curves for ternary mixtures can be applied to heterogeneous mixtures when x_i refers to the overall liquid composition.
 In the homogenous region, the tangents to the residue curves are the vapor-liquid equilibrium vectors.
 In the heterogeneous region, these tangents are the vapor-liquid equilibrium vectors connected to the overall liquid composition.
 Storonkin and Smirnova (1963) proved that the residue curves move continuously in the direction of increasing boiling temperature and cross the binodal curves without a gap or a discontinuity.
-Timofeev et al. (1970) proved that all the conclusions concerning the behavior of open evaporation residue curves are the same for homogeneous and heterogeneous azeotropic mixtures.
+Timofeey, Serafimov, and Beregovyh (1970) proved that all the conclusions concerning the behavior of open evaporation residue curves are valid also for ternary and multicomponent heterogeneous mixtures.
 In other words, the residue curves are the same for homogeneous and heterogeneous azeotropic mixtures.

 The main feature that distinguishes heterogeneous mixtures from homogeneous mixtures is that a heterogeneous azeotrope, hereafter called a heteroazeotrope, is either an unstable node or a saddle.
 It cannot be a stable node since heteroazeotropes cannot be maximum-boiling azeotropes.
-This is easily explained by physical reasoning: heterogeneity (liquid-liquid phase splitting) and minimum-boiling azeotropes are phenomena that occurs when the different components of the mixture repel each other, whereas maximumboiling azeotrope occurs when the components attract each other.
+This is easily explained by physical reasoning: heterogeneity (liquid-liquid phase splitting) and minimum-boiling azeotropes are phenomena that occurs when the different components of the mixture repel each other, whereas maximum-boiling azeotrope occurs when the components attract each other.